 The only thing being sold at SwitchPoint were T-shirts, healthy food and beverages, ideas, and partnering.
 Event organizer and lead sponsor IntraHealth displayed no signage.
 Attendees in casual dress enjoyed intergenerational collaboration and intellectual stimulation against a backdrop of performance art and live music.
 Packed comfortably into an old cotton mill-turned-concert-hall attached to a general store and microbrewery along the Haw River—SwitchPoint attendees and presenters shared ideas freely between activities.

-The SwitchPoint effect can be inspiring.
+The SwitchPoint effect can be [inspiring] (https://dai-global-digital.com/a-do-no-harm-framework-for-ict4d-inspiration-from-switchpoint-2018.html).
 The ultimate results, let’s hope, will be inspiration turned into action.